EnterpriseDB/tpa/docs/index.md

 ## What can TPAexec do?

-TPAexec operates in four distinct stages:
+TPAexec operates in four distinct stages to bring up a Postgres cluster:

-1. Configuration
-2. Provisioning
-3. Deployment
-4. Testing
+1. Configuration—decide what kind of cluster you want
+2. Provisioning—create the servers needed to host the cluster
+3. Deployment—install and configure the necessary software
+4. Testing—make sure everything is working as expected

+TPAexec itself can operate from your laptop, an EC2 instance, or any machine that can reach the cluster's servers over the network.

 ### Configuration

 The [``tpaexec configure``](tpaexec-configure.md)
-command with a few command-line options will generate a simple YAML configuration file to describe the cluster you want.
-It is ready for immediate use, and you can modify it to better suit your needs.
+command generates a simple YAML configuration file to describe the cluster you want.
+The configuration is ready for immediate use, and you can modify it to better suit your needs.
+Editing the configuration file is the usual way to make any configuration changes to your cluster, both before and after it's created.

 ### Provisioning

 The [``tpaexec provision``](tpaexec-provision.md)
-command takes config.yml and creates instances and other resources required by the cluster.
-The details of this process depend on the architecture (e.g., M1, BDR-Always-ON) and platform (e.g., AWS, lxd) that you selected while configuring the cluster.
+command creates instances and other resources required by the cluster.
+The details of the process depend on the architecture (e.g., M1) and platform (e.g., AWS) that you selected while configuring the cluster.

-For example, on AWS, given access with the necessary privileges, TPAexec will provision EC2 instances and VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, and so on.
+For example, given AWS access with the necessary privileges, TPAexec will provision EC2 instances, VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, etc.

-You can also "provision" existing servers by using the "bare" platform.
-In this case, you provide ``tpaexec provision`` with details about your existing servers (which may be bare metal servers, or those provisioned earlier on some cloud platform), and they will be used in later stages just as if they had been created by TPAexec.
+You can also "provision" existing servers by selecting the "bare" platform and providing connection details.
+Whether these are bare metal servers or those provisioned separately on a cloud platform, they can be used just as if they had been created by TPAexec.

 You are not restricted to a single platform—you can spread your cluster out across some AWS instances (in multiple regions) and some on-premise